sci-bots/microdrop-3/docs/DevelopingUIPlugins.md

 or
 [ui-plugin.js (which inherits from mqtt-client.js)](https://github.com/Lucaszw/microdrop-3.0/blob/master/ui/src/ui-plugin.js) as parents for you UI Plugins.

-An API for the various core microdrop plugins is coming soon, but in the meantime the various messaging topics for each protocol can be found through investiating the plugin's source which using [mqtt-messages.js](https://github.com/Lucaszw/microdrop-3.0/blob/master/ui/src/mqtt-messages.js) as reference.
+An API for the various core microdrop plugins is coming soon, but in the meantime the various messaging topics for each protocol can be found through investigating the plugin's source and [mqtt-messages.js](https://github.com/Lucaszw/microdrop-3.0/blob/master/ui/src/mqtt-messages.js) as reference.

 Plugins should be ES6 classes, and accept a dom node (elem), and a PhosphorJS FocusTracker object:
 ```javascript